noobatl/team-profile-generator/README.md

 ## CREDITS

 No collaborators in this version.
 Jest for running the provided tests, and inquirer for collecting input data from the user.
 Help with [existssync](https://www.geeksforgeeks.org/node-js-fs-existssync-method/) and [email inquirer validation](https://gist.github.com/Amitabh-K/ae073eea3d5207efaddffde19b1618e8).
+[Gif Maker](https://ezgif.com/).

 ## LICENSE